International Academy for Professional Development Ltd

-Some courses lead to associate or full membership of professional bodies including the Institute for Leadership and Management and International Stress Management Association (UK).
-Successful completion of our Advanced Diploma in Coaching course can lead to accreditation with the Association for Coaching.
-Our IAFPD courses and programmes are not regulated by Office of Qualifications and Examinations Regulation (Ofqual).
-They do not provide university credits.
+The Centre for Coaching, Centre for Stress Management, and International Academy for Professional Development Ltd (IAFPD) bespoke programmes have been designed and developed specifically as continuing or initial professional development programmes (ie CPD or IPD) recognised by leading professional bodies.
+Some programmes lead to associate or full membership of professional bodies including the Institute for Leadership and Management, and International Stress Management Association (UK).
+Successful completion of our Advanced Diploma in Coaching programme can lead to accreditation with the Association for Coaching.
+Our Centre and IAFPD programmes are not regulated by Office of Qualifications and Examinations Regulation (Ofqual) and do not provide university credits.

-COURSE ATTENDANCE & GENERAL CONTRACT
+PROGRAMME ATTENDANCE & GENERAL CONTRACT

 ACCREDITED PRIOR LEARNING

 We are aware of most of the other programmes available in Coaching in the UK and do not under normal circumstances accredit prior learning as the majority of these differ in their content.
-However, we do not recommend that experienced coaching professionals take our introductory courses without first discussing the course content with the Training Director, Peter Ruddell.
-Students may wish to demonstrate their knowledge through the International Academy for Professional Development’s Certificate in Work Based Professional Development or Certificate in Professional Development or apply for a higher level programme.
+However, we do not recommend that experienced coaching professionals take our introductory Level programmes without first discussing the programme content with the Training Director, Peter Ruddell.
+Learners may wish to demonstrate their knowledge through the International Academy for Professional Development’s Certificate in Work Based Professional Development or Certificate in Professional Development or apply for a higher level programme.
 Experienced qualified coaches or psychologists with advanced training in coaching or coaching psychology can in the first instance send their CV to the Course Director in order to discuss their coaching qualifications and experience and course suitability.

-WRITTEN ASSIGNMENTS, EXAMS, RESOURCES & CERTIFICATES FOR COURSES
+POST PROGRAMME REVIEWS, RESOURCES & CERTIFICATES FOR COURSES

-WHAT MATERIALS ARE PROVIDED FOR THE COURSES?
+WHAT MATERIALS ARE PROVIDED FOR THE PROGRAMMES?

-CONTINUING PROFESSIONAL DEVELOPMENT
+CONTINUING PROFESSIONAL DEVELOPMENT ONLY

-PAYMENT OF COURSE FEES
+PAYMENT OF PROGRAMME FEES